stfbk/mqttsa/readme.md

 # MQTTSA

-The goal of MQTTSA is to automatically detect misconfigurations in MQTT brokers, to provide a report of the potential vulnerabilities, and a list of (high level) measures to deploy for mitigation.
+The goal of MQTTSA is to automatically detect misconfigurations in MQTT brokers, to provide a report (in a pdf format) of the potential vulnerabilities, and a list of (high level) measures to deploy for mitigation.

+## Install

+**MQTTSA** requires (e.g. via `apt`) the following packets: `python-pip libxml2-dev libxslt-dev python-dev tshark` -- to allow the execution as non-root user, select yes when prompted.
+Run `make` to install the additional requirements with `pip` (from `requirements.txt`).
+If necessary, add the user to the wireshark group via `sudo adduser $USER wireshark`.

+## Usage

 Run the tool with the following command specifying the IP address of the broker:
 `python mqtt.py {IP_OF_THE_BROKER}`
 The following arguments are available to set specific parameters of the execution or to enable some attacks: